cloudymax/argocd-nvidia-lab/kubevirt/README.md

 Following: https://kubevirt.io/quickstart_cloud/

+## Installing the Operator and CRDs

-- You can manually download assets by checking the releases links: https://github.com/kubevirt/kubevirt/releases/
+> You can manually download assets by checking the releases links: https://github.com/kubevirt/kubevirt/releases/

 - Installing the cli from source